-The current closures in Disney World have as stuck us on the wrong side of the park gates, which is a total bummer!
+Sometimes, geographical circumstances can keep us on the wrong side of the Disney park gates, which is a total bummer!
 Luckily, we have Disney+ from the comfort of our homes to be able to get us by.
 And boy, are there a lot of options!

 Shows That Take You Inside the Parks